seanpm2001/GitHub_Stats_A/Seasons/1/README.md

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the Overall overview notes section</b></p></summary>

-Results for 2022 June 20th are still the most accurate to dae.
+Results for 2022 June 20th are still the most accurate to date.
+All other results not from 2022 June 20th or 2022 June 21st are over 40% inaccurate.

 </details>